List Partitioning Techniques: Configuration, Routing & Workflows

 Implement metadata-driven scripts to detect new categorical values before application writes fail.
 Poll staging tables or application telemetry for unmapped identifiers.
 Automate DDL execution and index synchronization during partition creation to maintain query performance.

--- Generate and execute: CREATE TABLE events_{type} PARTITION OF tenant_events FOR VALUES IN ('{type}');
+-- Then execute: CREATE TABLE events_{type} PARTITION OF tenant_events FOR VALUES IN ('{type}');

 Migration Steps: